-Box 3.6: Handling higher-risk situations

-The law requires that firms' anti-money laundering policies and procedures are sensitive to risks.
+Box 3.6: Handling higher-risk situations ML Reg 20 ML Reg 14 The law requires that firms' anti-money laundering policies and procedures are sensitive to risks.
 This means that in higher-risk situations, firms must apply enhanced due diligence and ongoing monitoring.
 Situations that present a higher money-laundering risk might include, but are not restricted to: customers linked to higher-risk countries or business sectors; or who have unnecessarily complex or opaque beneficial ownership structures; and transactions which are unusual, lack an obvious economic or lawful purpose, are complex or large or might lend themselves to anonymity.

-The ML Regulations also set out three scenarios in which specific enhanced due diligence measures have to be applied:

-Non-face-to-face CDD: this is where the customer has not been physically present for identification purposes, perhaps because business is conducted by telephone or on the internet.

-Correspondent banking: where a correspondent bank is outside the EEA, the UK bank should thoroughly understand its correspondent's business, reputation, and the quality of its defences against money laundering and terrorist financing.
+The ML Regulations also set out three scenarios in which specific enhanced due diligence measures have to be applied: ML Reg 14(2) • Non-face-to-face CDD : this is where the customer has not been physically present for identification purposes, perhaps because business is conducted by telephone or on the internet.
+ML Reg 14(3) • Correspondent banking : where a correspondent bank is outside the EEA, the UK bank should thoroughly understand its correspondent's business, reputation, and the quality of its defences against money laundering and terrorist financing.
 Senior management must give approval to each new correspondent banking relationship.
-Politically exposed persons (PEPs): a PEP is a person entrusted with a prominent public function in a foreign state, an EU institution or an international body; their immediate family members; and known close associates.
+ML Reg 14(4) • Politically exposed persons (PEPs) : a PEP is a person entrusted with a prominent public function in a foreign state, an EU institution or an international body; their immediate family members; and known close associates.
 A senior manager at an appropriate level of authority must approve the initiation of a business relationship with a PEP.
 This includes approving the continuance of a relationship with an existing customer who becomes a PEP after the relationship has begun.

-The extent of enhanced due diligence measures that a firm undertakes can be determined on a risk-sensitive basis.
+ML Reg 7(3)(b) The extent of enhanced due diligence measures that a firm undertakes can be determined on a risk-sensitive basis.
 The firm must be able to demonstrate that the extent of the enhanced due diligence measures it applies is commensurate with the money-laundering and terrorist financing risks.